andryuser/MyPCWheelSystem/README.md

 PC Wheel system with wheel, horn, pedals, gear shifter, force feedback for an STM32F103C8T6.
 Additionally, blinkers, windshield wipers and full beam connected via a PCF8574 I2C port expander.
 Works in Euro Truck Simulator 2 on Linux.
+See Wiki for images.